aathn/mvk18/docs/source/introduction.rst

    Use case diagram showing an overview of the system and actors

 ==========
-User scenarios
+User Scenarios
 ==========
 Our user scenarios explain how all different users will interact with our proof of concept.

-Web user scenario
+Web User Scenario
 ---------------
 The web user is a Flightradar24 end consumer, interested in live data about flights.
 They will visit a streaming site via a url to view live footage of all current streaming flights.